JohnRothera/golden_square_classes_main_challenge/design_recipe.md

         #   Possibly preferential to return a string so we don't
         #   exit the program
         pass # No code here yet

+    def remove_complete_tasks(self, todo_complete):
+        # Returns:
+        #   firstly run the see_todo_tasks function
+        #   ask the user if they have completed any.
+        #   if Y, remove from the list.
+        # Side-effects:
+        #   Throws an exception if no task is set
+        #   Possibly preferential to return a string so we don't
+        #   exit the program
+        pass # No code here yet

 ```

 ## 3. Create Examples as Tests